MarsadMaqsood/StylishDialogFlutter/README.md

 StylishDialog(
     context: context,
     alertType: StylishDialogType.NORMAL,
-    titleText: 'This is title',
+    title: Text('This is title'),
-    contentText: 'This is content text',
+    content: Text('This is content text'),
 ).show();
 ```